Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Benchmark

 \subsection{Metrics}

-Based on prior work, we report Fréchet Inception Distance (FID), Inception Score (IS), CLIP Score and PickScore.
-FID and IS cover image structure and diversity metrics, effectively reporting generation consistency; CLIP score covers text-image alignment and Pick Score represents a human preference metric.
-For each dataset, we compute FID against the full set (ImageNet Validation set, ImageNetv2 Frequency Matched set and reLAIONet) with an in ordered generation from the dataset's classes.
-For CLIP score and Pick Score, we generate images based on the dataset's classes and evaluate text-image alignment and human preference based on each generated image and the given input text with format "a photo of a \{class\_name\}".
-As the emerging one-step models are tuned towards FID, we propose a composite metrics called MinMax Harmonic Mean (MMHM) which combines FID, IS, CLIP score and Pick Score to capture text-image consistency-alignment-preference.
-The composite score is the harmonic mean of the four normalized utilities, with a small $\varepsilon > 0$ (set as 0.001) added to each term to avoid division by zero. $x$ refers to the metric being scaled.
+We report Fr\'echet Inception Distance (FID), Inception Score (IS), CLIP Score, and PickScore.
+FID and IS measure distributional quality, classifiability, and diversity.
+CLIP Score measures semantic alignment and PickScore estimates human preference.
+For each dataset, we compute FID against the full reference set using ordered generation from the dataset classes.
+For CLIP Score and PickScore, each image is evaluated against ``a photo of a \{class\_name\}''.
+Since one-step models are often tuned toward FID, we report CLIP-scaled and PickScore-scaled variants of FID and IS: